erikrose/tinker/README.md

     Sum types can be represented by alloca-ing enough space for the largest alternative and also making space (whether as a separate pseudovar or part of a struct that contains the enum and the var value) for the enum value.
 Make sure it works nicely with nested enumerations, like `foo:(int|Snoo);  Snoo = double|string`.

     * Complain on the possibility of undefined var reads.
 Maybe for this it could be good enough just to assert that every read in a CFG node has a write in a dominator or in the same node but before the read.
-Should be able to do this first pretty easily.
+(With Lengauer-Tarjan, we can find dominators in O(m log n).)
+Or assert that every read hits a write via every path back to the entry block.
+Definitely write this against the CFG, lest we get some control structure later that has a nonobvious, nonlexical relationship to control flow.
+Or would it be possible and simpler to have a big match clause where each syntactical construct makes sure a given var is found in each of its (potential) branches?
+We could cache for speed.

+        When making example CFGs for trying out analysis ideas, using `rand()` calls as the condition in `if` expressions comes in handy: it lets you pick best-case and worst-case paths at your discretion without painstakingly constructing code that does whichever you were looking for.
+Sometimes it lets you halve the amount of code just by choosing different branches each time around a loop.
     * Support other types than int.
 I don't see any other way to do this than to write an honest-to-goodness constraint solver for type inference.
 Perhaps it's possible that we wouldn't need one just for inference, but we'd sure need one for type checking.
 If somebody is inconsistent with types, we need that unification failure to notice the error.
 Here's a great summary of unification for type inference, even including some OCaml code: https://www.cs.cornell.edu/courses/cs3110/2011sp/Lectures/lec26-type-inference/type-inference.htm.
 * Raise an error if a function returns a different type than declared.
 (This should be taken care of by the unifier.)
 * GC